openxthinking/bullet-docs/docs/customization.md

 A built-in Cookie banner.
 You can control the appearance and its functions.

-For this banner to work you need to first activate `Customer privacy` through Shopify admin.
+For this banner to work, you need to first activate `Customer privacy` through Shopify admin.

 1. From Shopify admin, go to [Online store > Preferences](https://www.shopify.com/admin/online_store/preferences)
 1. Scroll to `Customer privacy`